codemercs-com/lw18/src/rpi/README.md

-## Code for using LED-Warrior18 with GRIO I2C on Raspberry PI
+## Code for using LED-Warrior18 with GPIO I2C on Raspberry PI

 In this directory you will find some sample applications for the Raspberry PI I²C interface.